 Indoor Cycling Training Plan for Beginners

 Beginning an indoor cycling training plan can seem daunting.
 But the good news is that whatever your fitness level, TrainerRoad has the right training plan for you.
-You don’t have to train to start training.
 However, there are a few things to consider if you’re new to indoor cycling training.

 One of the most important first steps is to access your fitness level with an FTP test.
 FTP is your Function Threshold Power and serves as a way to scale the workouts to your current fitness.
 Every TrainerRoad training plan begins with a Ramp Test.
 It’s a short, simple, and accurate way to measure your fitness.